Top resources

 - Residential parking permits are not changing.

-Why did these changes occur
+Why these changes occurred

 These changes are meant to improve parking, support local businesses, and help keep the City running smoothly.
 Downtown Salt Lake City is growing, and so are its parking needs.
 Salt Lake City used to be a “commuter city,” where people left after work, but now it’s becoming an “event city,” with more people spending time downtown after work and on the weekends.